cpldcpu/neural-network-visualizer/README.md

 Name        = 'Detects All Number\nFull Precision, No Augmentation\n'   # description of the model
 ```

 The model structure is shown below.
-A layer normalization is applied to the input of every layer, which greatly improves the training stability.
+A layer normalization is applied to the input of every layer, which greatly improves the training stability and accuracy.
 The `elementwise_affine` parameter is set to `False` to reduce the number of parameters.
 Likewise, no bias is used in the linear layers.  `BitLinear` is a custom linear layer for quantization-aware training, for `QuantType='None'` it is a standard linear layer.

 ```
 Sequential(